harvesthill/reddit-wiki-archive/steroids/trestolone.md

 ###f.
 Short Half-life

 In a study on MENT's half-life, MENT Acetate was used to determine the rate of hydrolysis of the acetate ester and how quickly elevated MENT plasma levels were reached.
-The half-life is **VERY** short, calculated to be only 40 minutes for 500mcg of unesterified compound injected IV.
-A Swedish study^(9) injecting MENT Acetate IM found a longer half-life of 224 minutes due to the extended absorption time of IM injection.
+The half-life is **VERY** short, calculated to be only 40 minutes for 500mcg of *unesterified* compound injected IV.
+A Swedish study^(9) injecting MENT IM found a longer half-life of 224 minutes due to the extended absorption time of IM injection.
 Peak MENT concentrations were dose-dependent and were reached about 1–2 hours after the injections.
-This short half-life mandates *twice a day dosing* to maintain stable plasma levels of the Acetate ester.
+Daily administration should be sufficient with the Acetate ester.
 Enanthate and Decanoate formulations with significantly longer half-life values to be injected twice per week and once per week, respectively, are also commercially available.

 ###g.
 Rapid Recovery